richarda2b/elasticsearch-intro-publish/README.md

 ## Prerequisites

-You will need couple tools to complete the practical exercises, choose one of the two options to set up your environment.
+You will need a couple tools to complete the practical exercises, choose one of the two options to set up your environment.

 The presentation slides can be found [here](https://pages.git.realestate.com.au/richard-alvarez/elasticsearch-intro/)